Del

 • Introduction to more advanced control principles, such as statistical process control (SPC) and machine learning control (MLC)

-The purpose of the practical elements of the course will be to illustrate, explicate and entrench the theoretic principles through practical exercises comprising e.g. selected control techniques, data collection, processing and modelling.
+The purpose of the practical elements of the course will be to illustrate, explicate and entrench the theoretic principles through practical exercises comprising e.g. selected control techniques, data collection, and process modelling and simulation.

 Learning targets